Gather with fellow student writers for a week of training, coaching, and learning.

 Over the course of six days, our session speakers will explore and discuss how Christianity interacts with questions about human nature.
 Past speakers include Ross Andersen, Lydia Dugdale, Jennifer Herdt, L.M.
 Sacasas, Praveen Sethupathy, Roz Picard, Zena Hitz, Karin Öberg, Christine Emba, Miroslav Volf, Christian Miller, Tyler VanderWeele, and more!

-The University of Notre Dame
+University of Iowa

-The University of Notre Dame
+University of Iowa

 Writers and editors from well-known publications will lead our writing cohorts, share their expertise, and provide direct feedback to attendees.
 Past writing coaches include Caitrin Keiper, Samuel Matlack, B.D.
 McClay, Leah Libresco Sargeant, and Mene Ukueberuwa.